 When thinking about New Mexico and space travel, the first image that comes to mind for many people is Area 51 in Roswell, New Mexico, and the UFO crash that allegedly occurred there in 1947.
 But Las Cruces’s connection to the heavens is much more established.

 Although its status has been officially downgraded to a dwarf planet, Pluto was discovered by Las Cruces astronomer Clyde Tombaugh.
 (And if you ask a local, they’ll tell you that Pluto will forever be a planet in Las Cruces!)
 Visit the Museum of Nature & Science on Main Street to observe a telescope built by Tombaugh and learn more about his study of the universe.

-Although it’s about an hour’s drive northeast of Las Cruces, White Sands National Park is one of the most popular places to visit in the area.
+Although it’s about an hour’s drive northeast of Las Cruces, White Sands National Park (formerly known as White Sands National Monument) is one of the most popular places to visit in the area.
 One of the world’s biggest gypsum sand dune fields, the cool, powdery white dunes of White Sands are absolutely magical.
 Drive through the park on Dunes Drive for an hour-long tour of the ever-changing white mounds by car.
 There are also plenty of opportunities to explore on foot, from the flat, wooden Interdune Boardwalk to backcountry hiking trails.